DuckyTeam/Plumage/packages/component-library/scripts/icons/README.md

 A bunch of scripts to download, clean, rename icons.

 Icons are downloaded from [Google Material Icons](https://fonts.google.com/icons).
+Some icons are home-made and only exist within this repo (and somewhere on Figma).

 And they are hosted on https://static.ducky.eco/plumage/icons/icon-name.svg